bbenedict/bbenedict/100days.md

 I implemented parts of a Collaborative Filtering system for recommendations.
 The specific work was to produce a vectorized implementation for calcualting the gradient of a cost function given a matrix of users x features and movies x features.
 As of today, I have completed all programming assignments for Coursera Machine Learning.
 QED!

+## day 21

+Time to open up a new thread for learning.
+I'm starting the O-Reilly book Introduction to Machine Learning with Python.
+We'll see how much the Coursera ML course helps with better understanding what is behind the scenes.
+First day of learning is all about spinning up the IDE, in this case Jupyter Notebooks.
+Got stuck in pip install hell for a while.
+Installs unrelated to this project pushed me to python 3.8 (thanks a lot AWS CLI) and it took me a while to get the right scikit-learn, numpy, pandas versions for my version of Python and Mac OSX.
+Trained a based model today so hopefully those issues are behind me.